 Cadmus entered the school of the National Academy of Design at fifteen with the encouragement of his parents, both of whom were artists.

 Painter and muralist.
 His experiences in the Great Depression led him to turn from biblical subjects to social criticism.
-He was also active in organizations devoted to the civil rights of artists.

 A protégé and close friend of Mark Tobey, Graves grew up in the Northwest and for many years made his home on an island in Puget Sound.